edbort/code-challenge/README.md

 The JMeter project file could be downloaded [here](https://github.com/edbort/code-challenge/blob/master/stress-test/Husky%20Challenge%20Stress%20Test.jmx)

-**After perform the test using a query database method (localhost:8080/account/movement/db/account_id/period) and perform another test using memcache method (localhost:8080/account/movement/account_id/period), as describe bellow, I realized that the database query method was harmed since I've forgot to create an index using account_id and date fields from account_movement table.
-After creating the index, the database query test performs faster than the other one in my computer probably because I'am using a 32Gb of RAM and a very fast SSD (Samsung NVIe).
+**After perform the test using a query database method (localhost:8080/account/movement/db/account_id/period) and perform another test using MemCache method (localhost:8080/account/movement/account_id/period), as describe bellow, I realized that the database query method was harmed since I've forgot to create an index using account_id and date fields from account_movement table, forcing the Postgres to perform a full scann.
+After creating the index, the database query test performs faster than the MemCache.
 So, I will keep the results only to show that I know how to perform some stress tests.**

 ### Database Queries